Ruins of Adventure

 A multi-class character may learn any of the weapons available to any of his classes, and may wear the best armor available to any of his classes.
 The following exceptions apply:

-- Multi-class Rogues are subject to the normal penalties for using rogue skills in armor.
+- Multi-class Psionicists are subject to the normal penalties to their psionic abilities when wearing metal Armor.

 - If a class or kit ability specifically requires that the character not wear armor or wear a specific kind of armor (such as a Ranger’s two-weapon fighting ability), the multi-class character must still abide by that restriction.